hashicorp/field-workshops-terraform/docs/slides/sentinel/index.md

 name: making-external
 # Making Calls to External API Endpoints

-- Sentinel policies in Terraform Cloud and Terraform Enterprise can use the http import to call external API endpoints.
+- Sentinel policies in HCP Terraform and Terraform Enterprise can use the http import to call external API endpoints.
 - Parameters can be added to policy sets allowing the secure introduction of credentials needed by API endpoints invoked with the Sentinel HTTP import.
 - Currently, the http import supports the HTTP GET and POST operations against API endpoints that return JSON documents.
 - The http import can send data to an API endpoint with the http import using headers or URL parameters.